labs42io/clean-code-typescript/README.md

 ### Async/Await are even cleaner than Promises

-With `async`/`await` syntax you can write code that is far cleaner and more understandable that chained promises.
+With `async`/`await` syntax you can write code that is far cleaner and more understandable than chained promises.
 Within a function prefixed with `async` keyword you have a way to tell the JavaScript runtime to pause the execution of code on the `await` keyword (when used on a promise).

 **Bad:**